7 Ways to Deliver the Best Onboarding Experience for New Hires

 These recruitment metrics allow you to measure the success of your hiring goals, track progress on internal recruiting benchmarks, and see how you compare with the market.

-The sheer volume of recruitment metrics available makes the prospect of data-driven recruitment seem overwhelming.
+The sheer volume of recruitment metrics makes data-driven recruitment seem overwhelming.
 We’ve put together a list of the key hiring metrics you should track to get you started.

 1. Time to Fill

-Time to fill refers to the number of days between approval of a job requisition and acceptance of the job offer.
+Time to fill refers to the days between approval of a job requisition and acceptance of the job offer.
 It measures the speed and efficiency of your recruitment process.

 2. Time to Hire